Coronavirus: 10 questions for the government on how India is testing and tracking cases

 1. How many coronavirus tests have been done in India?

-The government must give detailed information on the number of coronavirus tests done in every state, at every lab, both in aggregate and day-wise.
+The government must give detailed information on the number of Covid-19 tests done in every state, at every lab, both in aggregate and day-wise.
 The government must give information on how many samples tested were of people with travel history to coronavirus-affected countries and how many of those who came in contact with them – the two categories which are currently being tested for symptomatic cases.
 This information will enable public health experts to draw up a clearer picture of whether India is testing more for “imported cases” or for “local transmission”, and whether this pattern has changed over the last few days.
+At the moment, even information on the travel and contact history of all positive cases has not been made publicly available by the government – let alone on all those who have been tested.

 2. Are patients who meet the ‘suspect case’ definition but have no travel or contact history being tested?
 If not, why?